phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 134971
+#Total Number of Tweets: 532384
-#Number of Sanders Tweets: 110657
+#Number of Clinton Tweets: 165141
-#Number of Cruz Tweets: 93650
+#Number of Trump Tweets: 135332
-#Number of Rubio Tweets: 20762
+#Number of Sanders Tweets: 110875
-#Number of Carson Tweets: 6204
+#Number of Cruz Tweets: 93994
-#Total Number of Tweets:
+#Number of Rubio Tweets: 20818
-#Number of Clinton Tweets:
+#Number of Carson Tweets: 6224
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---